OmniBlocks/scratch-gui/README.md

 - **State Management:** Uses Redux.
 Reducers are located in `src/reducers/`.
 - **Core GUI Logic:** Located in `src/`.
 - **Addons:** Managed in `src/addons/`.
 Synced and patched from upstream repositories using `pull.js`.
 If you try hard enough you can make your own by making all the files you need yourself.
 - **Extensions:** Custom blocks and hardware integrations are in `src/lib/libraries/extensions/`.
 Extensions are in scratch-vm, an external dependency.
-You'l
+You'll need to fork that separate repository with your changes there, and link the new forked repository to scratch-vm.
+This isn't very easy if you don't know much about NPM, so we're sorry about this, although we might move to the monorepo that doesn't require all these repos someday.
 - **Translations:** Located in `src/lib/tw-translations/`.
 - **Theming:** Theme definitions (Aqua, Blue, etc.) are in `src/lib/themes/accent/<theme>.js`.
 Global color variables are set in `src/css/colors.css` and overridden in JS as needed.

 ### Key Workflows
 - **Syncing Addons:** Run `node pull.js` to fetch and patch the latest addons from upstream sources.
 - **Adding a New Addon:** Create a new directory within `src/addons/` with all necessary files and ensure it's imported in `src/addons/entry.js`.
-- **Modifying Themes:** Edit color variables in `src/css/colors.css` and update the theme definitions in `src/lib/themes/guiHelpers.js`.
+- **Modifying Themes:** Make a new file and title it "<color-name>.js".
+For example, if you want to make a new yellow theme, you can do "yellow.js".
+Then look for all the other JS files where the themes are imported, such as scratch-gui/src/lib/themes/index.js.
 - **Debugging:** For build issues, inspect the output in the `build/` directory or check the console output from `npm run build`.

 ### Integration Points
 - **Addon Entry Point:** `src/addons/entry.js`
 - **Extensions:** `src/lib/libraries/extensions/`
 - **Translations:** `src/lib/tw-translations/`
-- **Static Assets:** Pre-downloaded hex files for micro:bit are stored in `static/microbit/`.
+- **Static Assets:**  `static/`.

 ## 📜 Licensing